-Medicinal sage or salvia officinalis is a fabulous herb with a very specific flavor.
+Medicinal sage or Salvia officinalis is a fabulous herb with a very specific flavor.

-Main Medicinal Sage facts
+Key Medicinal Sage facts

 Caring for it is easy and these few tips will help you increase the growth of your sage.